Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 7/DND Session 58.md

 They start arguing over band colors.
 - Waron recommends pink

-After an intense band huddle session
+After an intense band huddle session, the group agrees on:
+- Brown for band members
+- Red for
+- Pink for Roadies

 Scab worked with Generator engineering!
 - potential lead here for the Psions/missing generator